 The U.S. bans most exports of crude oil, the stuff that comes from the ground before being turned into gasoline, heating fuel and other useful products.
 That’s been true since 1975, after an Arab oil embargo shocked the economy.
-Now production, which averaged 7.4 million barrels a day in 2013, is set to surge 16 percent to 9.5 million barrels a day by the end of 2015, the most since 1970.
-That’s pushing down domestic prices faster than foreign ones: West Texas Intermediate crude will fall 3.2 percent to an average of $94.58 a barrel in 2014, while Brent, the international benchmark, declines 2.6 percent to $101.67, the U.S. Energy Department estimates.
+Now production, which averaged 7.4 million barrels a day in 2013, will average 9 million barrels a day by the end of 2015.
+That’s pushing down domestic prices more than foreign ones: West Texas Intermediate crude will average $49.53 a barrel in 2015, while Brent, the international benchmark, will average $53.96, the U.S. Energy Department estimates.
 While refineries benefit from cheaper costs compared with foreign competitors, producers want access to higher prices from overseas buyers.
-In June, the U.S. government opened that door a crack when the Commerce Department allowed Pioneer Natural Resources to export a type of minimally processed ultra-light oil known as condensate; in November, BHP Billiton became the first company to say it would actually do so.
+In June 2014, the U.S. began to open that door a crack when the Commerce Department allowed Pioneer Natural Resources to export a type of minimally processed ultra-light oil known as condensate.
+In December 2014, the government let companies know they could ship lightly refined condensate without special permission.
+In August 2015, it decided to permit an exchange of some crude oil with Mexico.
+In October, the House of Representatives voted to end the ban, but by too small a margin to overturn a threatened presidential veto.
+Two Senate committees have approved legislation to lift the 40-year-old crude-export ban, though the full chamber hasn’t taken up the issue.

 Producers that want to sell oil at higher prices overseas argue that keeping the export ban will push down domestic prices until drilling becomes unprofitable, jeopardizing the U.S. goal of energy independence.
-Refiners support the ban to maintain their cost advantage, which helps them sell record amounts of fuels abroad (because exports of oil products are permitted).
-European refiners, by contrast, would benefit from access to U.S. crude.
-Some politicians, such as Democratic Senators Ron Wyden of Oregon and Robert Menendez of New Jersey, contend that allowing exports would lead to higher gasoline prices.
-Environmentalists are concerned that exports would lead to more drilling and consumption of polluting fossil fuels.
-Similarly, government approval for facilities to ship liquefied natural gas was opposed by chemical companies that use the fuel as a raw material, arguing that exports would raise prices at home.
+Some independent refiners support the ban to maintain their cost advantage, which helps them sell record amounts of fuels abroad (because exports of oil products are permitted).
+European and Asian refiners, by contrast, may benefit from access to U.S. crude.
+Some politicians, such as Democratic Senators Edward Markey of Massachusetts and Robert Menendez of New Jersey, contend that allowing crude exports may lead to higher gasoline prices.
+(Similarly, government approval for facilities to ship liquefied natural gas was opposed by chemical companies that use the fuel as a raw material, arguing that exports would raise prices at home.)
+While Republicans, including several presidential contenders, tend to favor lifting the ban, many Democrats, including President Barack Obama, oppose it as a step back on limiting carbon emissions.
+Democratic presidential candidate Hillary Clinton says she’s against the move unless it’s paired with measures to support renewable power.
 As the debate heats up, the industry is finding ways to work around the oil-export ban.
-Exports to Canada, which are allowed with licenses from the Commerce Department, more than doubled to 61,000 barrels a day in the past year, government data show.
-Companies are also expanding shale processing equipment, such as Kinder Morgan‘s simplified refineries called splitters that process crude just enough to qualify as a product that can be legally exported.
+U.S. exports reached a record 586,000 barrels a day in April; most of it went to Canada, which is allowed with a license.
+Companies are also expanding shale processing equipment, such as Kinder Morgan’s simplified refineries called splitters that process condensate just enough to qualify as a product that can be legally exported.

 The Reference Shelf

-- Senator Lisa Murkowski, a ban opponent who is expected to head the energy committee in January, issued a report on the U.S. energy outlook through the end of the decade.
+- Senator Lisa Murkowski, a ban opponent who heads the energy committee, issued a report on the U.S. energy outlook through the end of the decade.

 - Congressional Research Service report on crude oil export licenses.